amirali-pishdadi/LaravelMarket/README.md

 - 🛒 **Shopping Cart**: Add products to your cart and proceed to checkout.
 - 💬 **Comments and Reviews**: Engage with product reviews and comments.
 - 🔐 **User Authentication**: Secure user login and registration.
+- 🐳 **Docker Support**: Easy deployment and development with Docker.

 ## Installation 🛠️